probaverse/distionary/README.md

 `probaverse` ecosystem, with `distionary` providing the foundational building blocks.

-As a core component of the `probaverse`, `distionary` provides the fundamental infrastructure for defining probability distribution objects.
+`distionary` provides the fundamental `probaverse` infrastructure for defining probability distribution objects.
 It allows for the evaluation of distribution properties, even if they aren’t explicitly specified, offering standalone utility for users needing to define a distribution in various forms and evaluate it comprehensively.

-### Target Audience
+## Target Audience

 Lots of people work with probability distributions.
-Lots of people don’t work with probability distributions but should, because they don’t see the value or because distributions are too clumsy to work with under existing infrastructure.
+Lots of people *don’t* work with probability distributions but should, because they don’t see the value or because distributions are too clumsy to work with under existing infrastructure.
 And, there are lots of people learning about probability distributions that would have an easier time if they get to “feel” distributions and their multifaceted nature. `distionary` is for all of these people.

-`distionary` is designed for data scientists, statisticians, and researchers who require the flexibility to develop custom statistical models.
+`distionary` – and the `probaverse` more widely – is designed for data scientists, statisticians, and researchers who require the flexibility to develop custom statistical models.
 It caters to those in finance, insurance, environmental science, and engineering, where nuanced distribution modeling is crucial.
 Whether building complex stochastic models or performing detailed risk assessments, `distionary` equips users with the tools needed to explore and manipulate probability distributions effectively.

+`distionary` makes reference to common terms regarding probability distributions.
+If you’re uneasy with these terms and concepts, most intro books in probability will be a good resource to learn from.
+As `distionary` develops, more documentation will be made available so that it’s more self-contained.

 ## Installation